 - Mindful shopping

-Occupational: Finding fulfilment at work while finding balance in other parts of life
+Occupational: Finding fulfilment at work while finding balance in other parts of life.
+Check out this article for more information on occupational wellness.

 - Find meaning in the work you do